-Revenue from Museum operations includes the sale of general admission and programs, Boutique sales, facility rentals, memberships, coffee kiosk sales, a percentage of restaurant and catering sales and travelling exhibits.
-They are recognized in the year in which the sale of goods is completed or the services are provided.
+Revenue from Museum operations includes the sale of general admission and programs, Boutique sales, facility rentals, memberships, coffee kiosk sales, a percentage of restaurant and catering sales and travelling exhibitions.
+They consist of one performance obligation that is satisfied at a point in time.
+These revenues are recognized when or as the goods or services are delivered to the customer.